 Bulk vs. Air vs. Dust Asbestos Testing

 There are several ways to test for asbestos depending on the specific project.
 If you are concerned about a specific material such as pipe insulation, we cut out a small piece.
 This is called a “bulk sample”.
 With laboratory analysis, we can determine if it contains asbestos and identify what type of asbestos is present and in what percent.
 Bulk samples involve cutting out materials.
 Although we may cover the area sampled with duct tape, spackle or fill material, you should restore the area as desired.
+When we collect samples, we take precautions to reduce fiber release by using industry best practices.

 Air samples are often collected after asbestos abatement activities have been performed.
 This “clearance testing” ensures that the abatement is complete and that remnant asbestos is not a problem.
 Air samples may be analyzed in the laboratory by PCM or TEM Methods.
+TEM provides more accurate results but the samples are more expensive and take longer to analyze.

 What sets us apart?